These are the processes you can expect to follow if you're already in the UK and are applying for a Student visa to study at City.

 Can I apply in the UK?

-You must ensure that you are eligible to do so before you submit an application - the rules are very strict with regards to who is allowed to extend in the UK.
+You must ensure that you are eligible to do so before you submit an application.

-You cannot switch to Student visa in the UK if you hold a visa in one of the categories listed on the Gov.uk Student visa webpage.
+You cannot switch to Student visa in the UK if you hold a visa in one of the following categories:.

-If you already hold a visa for City, University of London, have finished the course for which the visa was issued and are now starting a course at a higher (or in some cases the same) level you must apply to extend this visa within 6 weeks of registering on the new programme, even if your current visa lasts longer than this, in order to comply with the immigration rules.
+If you already hold a visa for City, University of London and, have successfully finished the course for which the visa was issued and are now starting a new course at a higher (or in some cases the same) level you will need to t apply to extend this permission within 6 weeks of registering on the new programme, even if your current permission nlasts longer than this, in order to comply with the immigration rules.

-If you hold a visa for a different institution you must apply for your new visa before you can register.
-You will be allowed to register temporarily provided you can show evidence that a valid application has been submitted to the Home Office
+If you hold Student Route permission for a different institution you must apply for your Student permission extension before you can register for your new course.
+You will be allowed to register temporarily provided that you can show evidence that you have made a valid Student extension application

-You must meet the progression requirements.
-This means you cannot apply for a visa for a new course from within the UK until you have completed the course and obtained the qualification for which your last CAS was issued and the course you will be studying should normally be at a higher level than the previous course.
+You must also meet the academic progression requirements.
+This means that you cannot apply to extend your Student immigration permission for a new course from within the UK until you have successfully completed the course and obtained the qualification for which your last CAS was issued and the course you will be studying should normally be at a higher level than the previous course.
 You can extend your visa in the UK in the situations below:

 - You have successfully completed a course and are extending for a new course at a higher level or the same level, or